1960 Alberta Game Reports

 Forss (L), Wynn (5) , Rechlo (7) and Tanner, Weremy

-(June 12) The City Police Athletics, with slabster Dave Kostenuk doing the job again, whitewashed the St. Josaphat’s Saints 7 to 0 at Renfrew Park.
+(June 12) The City Police Athletics, with slabster Dave Kosteniuk doing the job again, whitewashed the St. Josaphat’s Saints 7 to 0 at Renfrew Park.
 The big right-hander handcuffed the Saints on four hits and fanned five in earning his fourth win.
 Second sacker Rollie Miles and flychaser Dale Walker both banged out three hits, including three-baggers, for the Cop Squad with Miles’ raps accounting for three RBI’s.

 Chahley (L), Zacharuk (5) and Johansen

-Kostenuk (W) and Kulka
+Kosteniuk (W) and Kulka

 (June 12) Invading Beverly dropped their fourth game in a row, falling 13 to 3 to the Red Deer Dodgers.
 It was quite a game for four panels but, in the fifth, the Dodgers scored a three-spot to break a 1 – 1 tie.
 Then, in the sixth, the roof fell in on the Drakes as their tossers issued a bevy of free passes to the 13 batters that came to the plate.
 Dave Martin went the route for Red Deer in winning his first starting assignment of the season.
 He was ably assisted by teammate Val Fonteyne who banged out four hits including a pair of doubles.